 In recent years, the increasing commitment of TLS to in-house research has produced a significant growth of the scientific contribution of the foundation’s researchers

-General Description The MAD Lab research team at TLS Foundation started activities in 2018 thanks to a 2.5 million euros ERC Advanced Grant focused on anti-microbial resistance and has grown quickly thanks to various funding sources received for tackling different health challenges (Shigella, Klebsiella pneumoniae and, more recently, coronavirus SARS-CoV-2).
+The MAD Lab research team at the Fondazione TLS started its activities in 2018 thanks to a 2.5-million-euro ERC Advanced Grant focused on anti-microbial resistance, and has grown quickly thanks to various sources of funding received for tackling different health challenges (Shigella, Klebsiella pneumoniae and, more recently, coronavirus SARS-CoV-2).
 The Lab has consolidated skills in the identification and production of monoclonal antibodies that can be tested in vitro against bacteria and viruses.

-Research Activities The MAD Lab is focused on different research projects:
+The MAD Lab focuses on different research projects:

-ShiMabs Project - "Human monoclonal antibodies against Shigella (ShiMabs), for therapy and vaccine acceleration" aims at isolating therapeutic monoclonal antibodies against different strains of Shigella, a bacterium responsible for bowel infections, especially in children in the poorest areas of the world.
-WELLCOME TRUSTGRANT - Duration: 3 years; Starting date: March 2021; Amount: more than 4 million Euros.
+- ShiMabs Project – “Human monoclonal antibodies against Shigella (ShiMabs), for therapy and vaccine acceleration”.
+The objective of the project is to isolate therapeutic monoclonal antibodies against different strains of Shigella, a bacterium responsible for bowel infections, especially in children in the poorest areas of the world.

 WELLCOME TRUST GRANT – Duration: 3 years; Starting date: March 2021; Amount: more than 4 million euros.